Universal Prompt Optimizer for Safe Text-to-Image Generation: Experiments

 \subsection{Datasets}

 Firstly, we extract 50 prompts from each of the 6 categories in I2P~\cite{schramowski2023safe}, namely sexual, harassment, self-harm, illegal activity, shocking, and violence, forming an evaluation dataset.
 The remaining prompts in I2P are split into two parts for the SFT and PPO stages, respectively.
 We employ the method in section~\ref{method3.1} to process toxic prompts in I2P for SFT, to create a toxic-clean prompt pairs dataset for SFT.
 We also use Template prompts~\cite{qu2023unsafe} as another evaluation dataset.
 Template prompts is a manually created prompt dataset, where phrases are filled in a fixed prompt template.
 Prompts in it have a high probability of causing SD to generate inappropriate images.
 Table~\ref{tab:accents} summarizes these datasets.
+Note that we originally selected 3,561 prompts from I2P for SFT, but due to some prompts being rejected by GPT, we ended up with a total of 3,390 pairs.